-Air Emissions Permit for Ennis Paint Manufacturing - Pickering
+Air Emissions Permit for Ennis Paint Factory in Pickering

 Official title: Ennis Paint Canada ULC - Environmental Compliance Approval (air)

-A paint factory in Pickering wants approval to release various chemicals into the air.
+A paint manufacturing facility in Pickering wants approval to release various chemicals into the air.
 Ennis Paint Canada makes paints and coatings at 850 McKay Road.
-They're seeking a permit that covers emissions from mixing, blending, and storing materials—including silica dust, ammonia, methanol, and acetone.
+The company is seeking a new Environmental Compliance Approval that would cover emissions including silica dust, ammonia, methanol, acetone, and mineral spirits from their mixing and blending operations.

 Why This Matters

 Live or work near McKay Road in Pickering?
 This permit decides what chemicals can be released into your air.
-The facility emits respirable silica (a lung hazard), ammonia, and solvents like acetone and methanol.
+The facility emits respirable silica (a lung hazard), ammonia, and solvents.
 If you have concerns about air quality in the area, now's the time to speak up.

 What Could Change

-If approved, Ennis Paint gets a consolidated air permit with "limited operational flexibility"—meaning they can make some changes without new approvals, up to a production cap.
-The permit will have an expiry date, requiring future renewal applications.
+If approved, Ennis Paint gets a consolidated air permit with "limited operational flexibility" - meaning they can make some changes without new approvals, up to a production cap.
+The permit would cover previously unapproved emission sources.
+Conditions will have an expiry date requiring future renewal.

 Key Issues

-- Should this facility be permitted to emit silica, ammonia, methanol, acetone, and mineral spirits?
+- Should the facility be allowed to emit respirable silica, ammonia, methanol, acetone, and mineral spirits at the proposed levels?

 How to Participate

 - Review the proposal details on this consultation page.
-Note that some supporting materials may only be available in person.
+Note the ERO number 025-1426 for your submission.